mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/README.md

 * Any visitor to the website can search recipes via the search functionality in the "Index" page.
 * The logged in User can add his own recipe via the "Add recipe" page.
 * The logged in User will be able to edit and delete his own recipes from "My profile" page and "Index" page.
-* The logged in User will be able to edit and delete his own recipes from "Index" page only if lodded in.
+* The logged in User will be able to edit and delete his own recipes from "Index" page only if logged in.
 * The logged in User will be able to edit his own recipes when recipe view via "Single recipe" page.
 * The logged in User will be able to delete his own account from "My profile" page.
 * All the information for the recipes and users will be stored by using [MongoDB](https://www.mongodb.com/).
 The informations will be retrieve and send with the use of [Python3](https://www.python.org/download/releases/3.0/) and [Flask](https://flask.palletsprojects.com/en/1.1.x/).